JSin/asin-info-serverless/README.md

 $ npx serverless offline start
 ```

+Note: This will not work on production as you need to change the DynamoDB connections and add the policies to serverless.yml

 ## Assumptions and Considerations
 * Because ASIN data must always be up to date and there is no easy way to verify if the data is up to date, you always have to query the source.
 * I would reconsider using up-to-date data because of the request latency and the cost associated to that in lambda functions.
 Below are possible redesigns: